winnerineast/winnerineast.github.io/backup/Building effective agents.md

-<?xml version='1.0' encoding='UTF-8'?>
-<rss xmlns:atom="http://www.w3.org/2005/Atom" xmlns:content="http://purl.org/rss/1.0/modules/content/" version="2.0"><channel><title>Winnerineast Blog</title><link>https://winnerineast.github.io</link><description>Humachine Studio</description><copyright>Winnerineast Blog</copyright><docs>http://www.rssboard.org/rss-specification</docs><generator>python-feedgen</generator><image><url>https://github.githubassets.com/favicons/favicon.svg</url><title>avatar</title><link>https://winnerineast.github.io</link></image><lastBuildDate>Sat, 12 Jul 2025 12:01:37 +0000</lastBuildDate><managingEditor>Winnerineast Blog</managingEditor><ttl>60</ttl><webMaster>Winnerineast Blog</webMaster><item><title>Building effective agents</title><link>https://winnerineast.github.io/post/Building%20effective%20agents.html</link><description>Over the past year, we've worked with dozens of teams building large language model (LLM) agents across industries.
+Over the past year, we've worked with dozens of teams building large language model (LLM) agents across industries.
 Consistently, the most successful implementations weren't using complex frameworks or specialized libraries.
 Instead, they were building with simple, composable patterns.

 In this post, we share what we’ve learned from working with our customers and building agents ourselves, and give practical advice for developers on building effective agents.

 ## What are agents?

-'Agent' can be defined in several ways.
+"Agent" can be defined in several ways.
 Some customers define agents as fully autonomous systems that operate independently over extended periods, using various tools to accomplish complex tasks.
 Others use the term to describe more prescriptive implementations that follow predefined workflows.
 At Anthropic, we categorize all these variations as **agentic systems**, but draw an important architectural distinction between **workflows** and **agents**:

 - **Workflows** are systems where LLMs and tools are orchestrated through predefined code paths.
 - **Agents**, on the other hand, are systems where LLMs dynamically direct their own processes and tool usage, maintaining control over how they accomplish tasks.